IgniteUI/indigo-design-docfx/en/style/styling-overview.md

 ![](../images/theme_overview_vibrant.png)

-## NBL-Styling
+## Indigo-Styling

-NBL-Styling is the defacto representation of the theming engine.
+Indigo-Styling is the defacto representation of the theming engine.
 It is separated into four parts represented as different pages in the library: Icons, Colors, Typography and Elevations.

 - [Material Icons](material-icons.md) - a collection of 100+ Material Icons, which you can easily extend
 - [Colors](colors.md) - a palette consisting of primary, secondary and special colors, as well as shades of gray and levels of opacity